emirelease/thewitch/README.md

 **Intructions**<br>
-Follow the instruction indicated by the latest release notes
+Follow the instruction indicated by the latest release notes.